davelively14/locorum/README.md

 ## v0.4.4 to do list
 - Add React JS and Redux to the stack
+  - Create a new branch called react. `$ git branch react`
 - Fix CSV export
   - ERR: throws a 'Server internal error' when trying to export right after executing a new search
   - FIX: Looking for specific results?